IsCrecTu/sniper_bot/README.md

 PLEASE NOTE: NO SUPPORT WILL BE GIVEN IN THE USE OF THIS SCRIPT.
 If you do not know python or what you are doing, then please do not proceed.

 1. Setup your own Algorand node.
-See https://nodekit.run/ or https://algorand.co/run-a-node
+See https://nodekit.run/ or https://algorand.co/run-a-node.
-2. Get that node synced
+2. Get that node synced.
+3. Shut the Algorand node down.
-3. Change the ForceFetchTransactions: false to ForceFetchTransactions: true in the config.json (if you don't have one, rename the config.json.example) for the Algorand node
+4. Edit the config.json file in the algorand node directory (ubuntu is usually /var/lib/algorand).
+Change 'ForceFetchTransactions: false' to 'ForceFetchTransactions: true' (if you don't have a config.json, rename the config.json.example).
+6. Start the Algorand node up.
-4. Create a virtualenv for python (ubuntu command: 'python3 -m venv venv')
+7. Create a virtualenv for python (ubuntu command: 'python3 -m venv venv')
-5. Activate it depending on OS (ubuntu command: 'source venv/bin/activate')
+8. Activate it depending on OS (ubuntu command: 'source venv/bin/activate')
-6. Run 'pip install -r requirements.txt' (You can also just run 'pip install py-algorand-sdk python-dotenv')
+9. Run 'pip install -r requirements.txt' (You can also just run 'pip install py-algorand-sdk python-dotenv')
 5. Rename the .env.example file to .env
 5. Open the .env file and update the following: